Interpretable Neural Network Decoupling: Experiments

 \section{Experiments}

-We evaluate the effectiveness of the proposed architecture decoupling scheme on three datasets, \emph{i.e.}, CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning} and ImageNet ILSVRC 2012 \cite{russakovsky2015imagenet}.
+We evaluate the effectiveness of the proposed neural network architecture decoupling scheme on three kinds of networks, \emph{i.e.}, VGGNets \cite{simonyan2014very}, ResNets \cite{he2016deep}, and Inceptions \cite{szegedy2015going}.
+For network acceleration, we conduct comprehensive experiments on three datasets, \emph{i.e.}, CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning} and ImageNet 2012 \cite{russakovsky2015imagenet}.
 CIFAR-10 and CIFAR-100 contain 50,000 training images and 10,000 testing images from 10 and 100 classes, respectively.
-Each image in both them is with a resolution of $32 \times 32$.
-ImageNet ILSVRC 2012 consists of 1.28 million training images and 50,000 images from 1,000 classes.
+ImageNet 2012 consists of 1.28 million training images and 50,000 validation images from 1,000 classe.
+For quantifying the network interpretability, we use the interpretability of filters \cite{zhang2018interpretable} and the representation ability of semantic features \cite{fong2018net2vec} on BRODEN dataset \cite{bau2017network} to evaluate the original and our decoupled models.
+BRODEN contains over 60,000 images with pixel-level and image-level annotations for 1,197 concepts across 6 categories: scenes, objects, parts, materials, textures, and colors.
+The indicator of interpretability is detailed discussed in Section 4.2.